Tax Guide for Rental Companies

-For a complete list of all exemptions, please see publication 61, Sales and Use Taxes: Exemptions and Exclusions.
+For a complete list of all exemptions, please see publication 61, Sales and Use Taxes: Tax Expenditures.

 The application of tax to a lease of property affixed to realty is governed by Regulation 1521, Construction Contractors.
 The application of tax on a construction contract will depend on whether the item being installed qualifies as a material or a fixture and the type of contract the parties are entering.

 A construction contract includes a contract (whether on a lump sum, time and material, cost plus, or other basis), to erect, construct, alter, or repair any building or other structure, project, development, or other improvement on or to real property.
 Generally, the contractor doing the installation is regarded as a consumer of materials and retailer of fixtures.

 Construction contractors usually contract on a lump-sum basis and do not itemize tax on their billings.
 If you are a lessor of realty, you should not collect tax from the lessee with respect to rental receipts attributable to materials installed to become part of real property.
 Also, you may not purchase such materials for resale.
 If you are also leasing fixtures, the fixtures are regarded as a component part of the realty and rental receipts are not taxable.
 The tax would apply on the contractor's sale of the fixtures to you.